Compatibility

 When you use output, the mod will check the pin and send a matching redstone signal to the block.

-It is highly recommend that you look into the template sketch to see how the communication works.
+It is highly recommend that you look into the example sketches to see how the communication works.